 Evo lost the referendum by a narrow margin of 1%.
 He accepted his defeat with dignity and humor, joking that the results were merely a result of confusion, “49% of the population voted YES, I should continue as president while 51% voted NO, I shouldn’t leave the presidency” (at least I think he was joking).

-There’s also been some interesting developments in the Zapata case.
-She was arrested on March 25th, just days after the referendum as part of the promised inquiry into the CAMC “traffic of influence” scandal.
-She’s been accused of embezzling public funds and forging government documents and currently resides in a La Paz jail awaiting trial.
+There has also been some interesting developments in the Zapata case.
+She was arrested on March 25th, just days after the referendum as part of the promised inquiry into the CAMC “traffic of influence” scandal and is currently residing in a La Paz jail awaiting trial.
+Zapata has been accused of embezzling public funds and forging government documents.
 Even her (recently awarded) high school certificate is claimed to have been forged.

 The day after her arrest, in what is reminiscent of a day time telenova (soap opera), a woman claiming to be her aunt made a statement claiming that Evo’s son is actually alive.
 The boy, named Ernesto Fidel, supposedly lives in La Paz and attends the prestigious Calvert College which is consistent with previous claims of the #NO campaign.